evert/evert.github.com/_posts/2020/2020-11-12-http-2-push-is-dead.md

   - http2
   - push
   - chrome
-geo: [43.660773, -79.429926]
+geo: [43.686467, -79.328627]
-location: "Bloor St W, Toronto, Canada"
+location: "Monarch Park Ave, Toronto, Canada"
 ---

-One of the hot features that HTTP/2 was PUSH frames.
+One of the hot features that came wth HTTP/2 was PUSH frames.
 The main idea is that if the server can predict what requests a client might want to make, the server can preemptively send request/response pairs to the client and warm it's cache.

 This is a feature I've been very interested in for a long time.
 I feel that it can be incredibly useful for APIs to invalidate & warm caches, remove the need